 CAMP DATES: Mon-Friday, 9 am - 3:30 pm (drop-off and pick-up within 30 minutes of start and end times) July 12th - July 30th.

-The Laboratory Theater of Florida is a professional theater company and only uses credentialed educators and professional actors in our education department.
+The Laboratory Theater of Florida is a professional theater company and only uses credentialed educators and professional actors in its education department.

-The theater follows both the CDC guidelines and the School District of Lee County guidelines, stating that campers must be masked indoors, except when campers are actively eating or drinking.
-This camp is limited to 15 thespians, ages 12-18.
+The theater follows the CDC guidelines, stating that campers must be masked indoors, except when campers are actively eating or drinking.
+This camp is limited to 12 actors, ages 11-17.
 This guarantees the maximum one-on-one instruction and allows us to keep the students as safe as possible.
 Younger students may be considered after an additional interview.

 A registration form needs to be filled out for each camper.
 Students will not be allowed to stay without signed registration forms.
 If registering multiple students, please choose "First Camper" for the first and "sibling" for the others.